FrankVanris2/FollowBot/BotServer/README.md

-#note to run you have to be in the BotServer
+#note to run you have to be in the BotServer folder for it to run if not it wont find path when bulding it

 # Install()

 pip install Flask
 pip install -U flask-cors

-npm i
-better version
+npm install --save-dev style-loader css-loader

-npm i -g npm
-npm install @mui/icons-material
+npm i better version npm i -g npm npm install @mui/icons-material // only revalant for FollowBot ccntroller

 # Build